Eat and drink like a local

 One of the special characteristics of Finnish food preparation is that the food is often very pure and locally sourced.
 As part of our everyman’s rights, we are allowed to pick mushrooms and berries from the forest and to do hunting and fishing.
 In addition, we have a long tradition of using wild vegetables and herbs.

 The long winter and challenging storage conditions have taught us to, for example, pickle and smoke our food.
-Finnish oats are world-famous and are currently being used to develop new plant-based food innovations, as is the case with the Finnish traditional legume, the broad beam.
+Finnish oats are world-famous and are currently being used to develop new plant-based food innovations, as is the case with the Finnish traditional legume, the broad bean.

-We have highlighted the local food delicaties of the Lahti region in our calendar to delight international visitors.
-Eat and enjoy locally!
+We have highlighted the local food delicacies of the Lahti region in our calendar to delight international visitors.

 Four seasons